florian/Strukt/README.md

 # Structs for JavaScript inspired by Ruby

 [Ruby Structs](http://www.ruby-doc.org/core-1.9.3/Struct.html) are an awesome way to add several attributes to a class.
-Inspired by these *Strukt* provides a similiar minimalistic API for JavaScript in the browser and in Node.
+Inspired by these, *Strukt* provides a similiar minimalistic API for JavaScript in the browser and in Node.

 ## Installation